Image to Text: How to Extract Text From An Image

-Imagine there was an easy way to get or extract text out of an image, scanned document, or PDF file and quickly paste it into another document or chat tool.
+Imagine there was an easy way to copy or extract text from an image, scanned document, or PDF file and quickly paste it into another document or chat tool.

 The good news is that you don’t have to waste time retyping or searching for the original document.
-There are programs that use Optical Character Recognition (OCR) to analyze the letters and words in an image and then convert them to text.
+Some programs use magic (aka.
+Optical Character Recognition (OCR)) to analyze the letters and words in an image and convert them to text.

-• Paste text from a picture or screenshot into Slack, Teams, Word, or another tool
+• Paste text from a picture or screenshot into Slack, Teams, Word, or any other tool

-• Capture text in an error message, pop-up window, or menu where text can’t be selected
+• Copy text in an error message, pop-up window, or menu where the text can’t be selected

 • Capture the text in a file directory (filename, file size, date modified, etc.)

-Regardless of your situation, this function can be helpful, especially when you need to copy information from a file folder or screenshot of a website that typically would require you to spend a significant amount of time retyping all of the text.
+Regardless of your situation, this function can be super helpful, especially when you need to copy information about a file or from a screenshot that would otherwise mean you spending lots of time copying the text manually.

-Snagit is an all-in-one screen capture and recording software that helps you capture your screen and camera, add additional context, and share images, GIFs, or videos across your preferred platforms.
+Snagit is an all-in-one screen capture and recording software that helps you capture your screen and camera, edit screenshots, and share images, GIFs, and videos across a wide range of platforms.

 Download a free trial of Snagit to quickly and easily extract text from images.